-1.2.1 Background subtraction
+1.2.1 Background Subtraction

 The simplest detection procedure is to have a good model of the background.
 In this case, everything that doesn't look like the background is worth tracking.
-The simplest background subtraction algorithm is to take an image of the background and then subtract it from each frame, thresholding the magnitude of the difference (there is a brief introduction to this area in [118]).
+The simplest background subtraction algorithm is to take an image of the background and then subtract it from each frame, thresholding the magnitude of the difference (there is a brief introduction to this area in [120]).
 Changes in illumination will defeat this approach.
-A natural improvement is to build a moving average estimate of the background, to keep track of illumination changes (e.g. see [343, 417]; gradients can be incorporated [250]).
+A natural improvement is to build a moving average estimate of the background, to keep track of illumination changes (e.g. see [416, 337]; gradients can be incorporated [240]).
 In outdoor scenes, this approach is defeated by such phenomena as leaves moving in the wind.
-More sophisticated background models keep track of maximal and minimal values at each pixel [146], or build local statistical models at each pixel [59, 122, 142, 176, 177, 375, 376].
+More sophisti-